 "I could smell him — or rather the booze on his breath — before he even opened the door, but my sense of smell is pretty good, probably better than yours."

-I've been posting a series on Instagram under @tallandtrueweb of #firstsentences (and #bookcovers) from #mybooks in #mylibrary.
-It's been a fun and educational project from a writer's perspective, with standout first sentences in some books (literally, a single sentence!) and others where the writer teases the reader in a paragraph (or two!) to carry on reading and turn the next page.
+It's been a fun and educational project from a writer's perspective, with standout first sentences in some books (literally, a single sentence!).
+And others where the writer teases the reader in a paragraph (or two!) to carry on reading and turn the next page.

-In addition to Dog on It - A Chet & Bernie Mystery by Spencer Quinn (2008), the following are five examples of #firstsentences from my Instagram series:
+In addition to Dog on It - A Chet & Bernie Mystery by Spencer Quinn (2008), the following are five examples of #firstsentences from my Instagram posts:

 It was a bright cold day in April, and the clocks were striking thirteen. ~ 1984 by George Orwell (1949)